istio/istio.io/content/docs/tasks/security/vault-ca/index.md

     000command terminated with exit code 56
     {{< /text >}}

-1. After finishing the above demo, you have completed the tutorial in this document, which integrates Istio with an external Vault CA and demonstrates Istio mutual TLS with the certificates issued from the Vault CA.
+1. After finishing the above demo, you have completed the task in this document, which integrates Istio with an external Vault CA and demonstrates Istio mutual TLS with the certificates issued from the Vault CA.